alexandergerber/courses-tsa/chapter4.md

 3. Compute a performance measure e.g. the MSE.
 4. Evaluate the performance measure.

 You are asked to perform the first step in this exercise.
 Its the most challenging one.

-Whenever we are doing the same thing multiple times but with different values it's a great opportunity to use a for loop.
+For estimating a variety of models we can use a `for()` loop.

-Furthermore we need to gather all possible model orders in a matrix in order to use them in our for loop.
+Furthermore, we need to gather all possible model orders in a matrix in order to use them in our for loop.
 This matrix can be easily created using the `expand.grid()` function.

 Here is a small example:
 `expand.grid(0:1,3:4)`